AVEVA/CONNECT-data-services-developer-docs/content/api-reference/metadata-rules/metadata-access-control-list.md

 <a id="opIdMetadataRuleAcl_Get Acl"></a>

-Gets the `AccessControlList` of the specified rule.
+Returns the `AccessControlList` of the specified rule.

 <h3>Request</h3>